Name: Debbie Morrell-Williams

-Debbie completed both the LLB in 2011 and the LPC part-time at Manchester Metropolitan in 2013, graduating from the LLB with a 2:1 and the LPC with a Merit and a Certificate of Commendable Practice.
+Debbie completed both the LLB in 2011 and the LPC part-time at Manchester Metropolitan in 2013, graduating from the LLB with a 2:1 and the LPC with Merit and a Certificate of Commendable Practice.
 She was admitted to the roll of solicitors in October 2020.

-Debbie has volunteered at Salford Young Offenders Team for 7 years as a Restorative Justice Mediator and a Referral Panel Member and continues to be active in this role.
-Debbie took her first legal position in 2013 Burton Copeland as a fee-earner in criminal law.
-Debbie completed further academic study in Mental Health Awareness and then she went on to head up a busy Negligence Department at Stanton Fisher Lawyer in 2014.
-Debbie took her first Court of Protection position at Hugh Jones Solicitors in Salford in 2017.
+Debbie has volunteered at Salford Young Offenders Team for 7 years as a Restorative Justice Mediator and a Referral Panel Member.
+She took her first legal position in 2013 Burton Copeland as a fee-earner in criminal law.
+Debbie completed further academic study in Mental Health Awareness and then she went on to be team leader in a busy Negligence Department at Stanton Fisher Lawyers in 2014.
+Debbie has worked solely in Court of Protection Law since 2016.

-Debbie having had a successful career in business development has become the relationship manager for most of the large organisations we now work with and routinely provides training for local authorities and not for profit organisations on deputyship standards and reporting.
+Debbie having had a successful career in business development has become the relationship manager for many of the large organisations and Local Authorities we now work with.

 Education: LLB 2:1 2011

 Qualifications: LPC Merit and Certificate on Commendable Practice 2013